Studio Culture Policy Overview

 The goal of the GSD studio teaching method is to achieve a free exchange of ideas in an atmosphere of mutual respect.

 At the core of all of our activities at the GSD are our collective values of excellence, respect, honesty, integrity, and accountability.
-The GSD has adopted a comprehensive studio culture document, provided below, which is regularly communicated to all members of the GSD community.
+The GSD has adopted a Community Values Statement which is regularly communicated to all members of the GSD community.

 Studio Culture Policy Document